xybytes/xybytes.github.io/_posts/2024-11-05-Azure-Application-Proxy-Hijacking.markdown

 ![screenshot]({{site.baseurl}}/assets/images/Azure_Application_Proxy_Hijacking/hijacking_02.png)

-In this article, I wanted to show how someone could actually use a connector's certificate outside its designated server, which could let them impersonate that specific connector.
-The big takeaway here is that an attacker could mess with traffic directly from a compromised server where the Azure Application Proxy connector is installed—without needing to export the certificate or reroute traffic.
-While this approach is more convenient, it does require the attacker to stay active on the server and control traffic within the network.
-What’s really interesting, though, is that an attacker could keep using this method even if they lose direct access to the compromised server.
-So, it's crucial to treat Azure Application Proxy certificates as high-value assets that need careful monitoring.
-Keeping an eye out for any attempts to steal or misuse these certificates is key.
-Plus, monitoring the Connector process can help catch unusual activity, like protocol disruptions or authentication issues, and provide early warnings of potential security threats.
+What I hoped to illustrate in this article is how it is possible for someone to use a connector certificate outside of its intended server, which would allow them to pretend to be that particular connector.
+The main point here is that an attacker could tamper with traffic directly from a hacked server where the Azure Application Proxy connector is installed without having to export the certificate or redirect traffic.
+Though this method is easier, it still needs the attacker to remain active on the server and manage traffic in the network.
+However, in this situation, an attacker might continue to use this technique even when they lose direct access to the hacked server.
+Therefore, it's important to handle Azure Application Proxy certificates as valuable assets that should be closely monitored.